remyroy/ethstaker-deposit-cli/docs/src/generate_mnemonic.md

-# new-mnemonic
+# generate-mnemonic

 {{#include ./snippet/warning_message.md}}

 ## Description

 Generates a new random BIP-39 mnemonic.
 If you also want to create your validator keystore and deposit files, you should be using the **[new-mnemonic](new_mnemonic.md)** or the **[existing-mnemonic](existing_mnemonic.md)** command instead.
-This command can be used as part of some automation where you can first generate your mnemonic with `generate-mnemonic` and generate the validator keystore and deposit files with `existing-mnemonic` without any interactive prompt.
+This command can be used as part of some automation where you can first generate your mnemonic with
+`generate-mnemonic` and generate the validator keystore and deposit files with `existing-mnemonic` without any interactive prompt.

 ## Optional Arguments